 Assessing Your Attic

-Have a contractor inspect the attic.
-Having a contractor inspect an attic space is absolutely essential before you start any work.
-This is because building codes can be finicky, and you must make sure you are able to meet them before you convert your attic.
+The first step to remodeling your attic is making sure it’s suitable for the design you want to implement.
+Have a contractor inspect the attic; this is absolutely essential before you start any work because building codes can be finicky, and you must make sure you are able to meet them before you convert your attic.
 If you fail to do this, you could end up with fines or other headaches in the future, especially when you decide to sell your house.

 Making the Most of Your Attic Remodel

-Heating and Cooling for Your Attic
+Heating and Cooling

+Don’t forget that you need to make your new attic living space comfortable.
+That means heat for the cold winter months and air conditioning for the summer months.
 Ask your designer to look at your current HVAC system.
 You may need to make some adjustments so you don’t overload its current capacity.
 If needed, an HVAC contractor can make needed changes to your system.